-• Notification of Intent to Apply: Applicants are strongly encouraged to submit a Notification of Intent to Apply for this competition.
-Notifications of Intent to Apply should be submitted by Wednesday, December 13, 2017.
+- Notification of Intent to Apply: Applicants are strongly encouraged to submit a Notification of Intent to Apply for this competition.
+Notifications of Intent to Apply should be submitted by Monday, April 2, 2018. - Deadline: Applications are due Wednesday, May 2, 2018 at 5:00 p.m.
+Eastern Time to CNCS. - Application Notification: Successful applicants will be notified by Monday, June 25, 2018.